matthewcesa/Interface-Development-Design/TP1/README.md

   └── views/         # differents views/pages of the application
 ```

+## How the application works

+The application is a mini online store built with Vue.js.
+From the home page, users can access the article catalogue and view article details.
+The catalogue allows users to search for an article by title or category, filter results by category, and navigate between pages.

+From an article details page, users can add an article to the cart.
+The number of items in the cart is updated in the navigation bar.
+The cart page allows users to remove an item or empty the entire cart.

+The administration area is protected by authentication.
+After logging in with the credentials listed below, the administrator can view the list of articles, add a new one, or delete an existing one.
+Articles and the login state are stored locally in the browser.

 ## Admin page
 To access the admin page :
   - mail : test@test.com